-For LSG's aquaculture operations, future shortages and rapid price developments of fish feed raw materials pose a potential climaterelated financial risk.
+For LSG's aquaculture operations, future shortages and rapid price developments of fish feed raw materials pose a potential climate-related financial risk.
 As a result of global warming and changes in weather patterns and extreme weather events, key raw materials for fish feed production could be affected by reduced yields.
 As fish feed contains several different raw materials, this analysis focuses on the four ingredients that make up the largest proportion: wheat, fishmeal, fish oil, and soybeans.
-The analysis takes a closer look at how climate change is affecting crops in the main sourcing regions: Europe, Brazil, and
+The analysis takes a closer look at how climate change is affecting crops in the main sourcing regions: Europe, Brazil, and the USA.

-USA.

 Globally, the effects of climate change are putting pressure on agriculture and increasingly hampering efforts to meet human needs.
-Over the past 50 years, human-induced warming has slowed agricultural productivity growth in mid and low latitudes.
-Climaterelated hazards that cause crop losses are increasing.
-Droughtrelated crop losses have occurred on about 75% of the world's cropland and have increased in recent years.
+Over the past 50 years, human-induced global warming has slowed agricultural productivity growth in mid and low latitudes.
+Climate-related hazards that cause crop losses are increasing.
+Drought-related crop losses have occurred on about 75% of the world's cropland and have increased in recent years.
 Heat waves have reduced wheat and rice yields.
-The combined effects of heat and drought reduced global average yields of soybean, and wheat by 12.4%, and 9.2% respectively.
+The combined effects of heat and drought reduced global average yields of soybeans by 12.4%, and wheat by 9.2%.